 For learners with emerging English skills, you may need to make additional effort to orient learners to the technology.
 St. Paul Adult Basic Education has created several videos including Zoom and Google Classroom help videos in multiple languages.
 A California adult education program creates technology guides that are picture-based and include minimal directions and basic vocabulary.

 Planned Pure Distance Programming

 Most of this chapter has discussed orientation from the perspective of programs that conduct face-to-face orientations for distance or blended learning.
-However, some states have pure distance education programs (e.g., Pennsylvania), where the majority of instruction is delivered at a distance.
-The students find these programs either online, through a statewide referral service, or through another referral source.
+However, some states have pure distance education programs where the majority of instruction is delivered at a distance.
+Students find these programs either online, through a statewide referral service, or through another referral source.
 These students complete intake, assessment, screening, and orientation in person at a local adult education organization.
 Learners may also complete additional orientation activities at a distance.
-This may be done synchronously through webinars as well as asynchronously using online activities.
+This may be done synchronously through webinars, as well as asynchronously using online activities.

-For example, Pennsylvania uses webinar technology to introduce students to the program, discuss distance learning expectations, and allow students to practice using the technology that will be used during the program’s weekly online classes.
+For example, some Pennsylvania agencies use webinar technology to introduce students to the program, discuss distance learning expectations and allow students to practice using the technology that will be used during the program’s weekly online classes.
 Missouri has had students complete online activities that walked students through the steps of developing a distance learning plan and explored the curriculum.
 Distance teachers in both states support students throughout the orientation.

 Orientation Is for Supporting Planning

 When orientation activities are completed at a distance, I strongly believe that it is important to provide support to students.
 The orientation should not be used to screen students for distance learning appropriateness, rather as a time to support students’ planning and gaining skills that will support their distance learning success.